Concentration (game show): NBC (1958–1973)

-Prizes

-The prize values on the original series were deliberately much smaller than those of Barry and Enright's other games, especially the big-money games (not just their own) implicated as part of the 1950s quiz show scandals.
-The winnings were kept at a low amount on purpose to avoid any suggestion that Concentration was also tainted.
-When the network took over production shortly after the series began in 1958, NBC maintained this policy, although this may have been for reasons unrelated to the scandals.

-Usually, there was at least one prize worth more than $1,000.
-However, nearly all the other prizes were worth less than $500, with many in the $10–$100 range.
-A board of prizes rarely totaled more than $2,000–$3,000 and champions rarely took home more than that in merchandise during their stay (though some longer-reigning champions approached $10,000).

-Additionally, there were countless gift certificates, travel trailers, airplanes, swimming pools, furniture, kitchen appliances (large and small), rooms of furniture, clothing, stereos and televisions, fantastic nights out on the town and virtually any other item seen in any mail-order catalog.
-One history of the original NBC version reported the total prize giveaway at $10,000,000.

 Cancellation

 For most of its run, Concentration faced sitcom reruns on CBS and local programming on ABC affiliates, easily dominating them in the ratings.
 However, in September 1972, CBS launched The New Price Is Right at 10:30/9:30 and drained off more than half of the Concentration audience.
 Rather than move the game, NBC concluded that it had reached the end of its life and cancelled it in March 1973.

 While the first puzzle on the debut was "It Happened One Night", the last puzzle on the finale was "You've Been More Than Kind".
 After Clayton said a final goodbye, the credits rolled over a rendition of "Auld Lang Syne".

 Baffle, a Merrill Heatter-Bob Quigley production hosted by Dick Enberg, replaced it at that time slot and ran until March 29, 1974.

 Syndication (1973–1978)

 Five months after NBC canceled Concentration, the network called upon Mark Goodson-Bill Todman Productions to produce a new edition of the series for syndication.
 This marked the first time Goodson-Todman was asked to produce a format owned by another production company; each of their previous productions were conceived by people on their own staff.

 The new syndicated Concentration premiered on September 10, 1973, and ran for five years.
 Jack Narz was host, with Johnny Olson serving as announcer.
 This version of Concentration was produced at Metromedia Square in Hollywood, and aired primarily on NBC stations that had carried the original series.
 It was produced as a daily series but at the time, many game shows aired once per week in syndication and some stations airing Concentration aired it in this manner as well.